Glossary of real estate terms

 Settlement Date:

-The day the sale of a property is finalised by the legal representatives of the vendor and buyer and mortgage documents come into effect, costs are paid and the new owner takes possession of the property.
+The day the property sale is finalised by the legal representatives of the vendor and buyer, and the mortgage documents take effect, costs are paid, and the new owner takes possession of the property.

 Special Condition:

 A condition that must be met before the contract goes unconditional.
-For example the purchaser may specify that the contract is not legally binding until the purchaser has seen a builder’s report and is satisfied by that report.
+For example, the purchaser may specify that the contract is not legally binding until they have seen a builder’s report and are satisfied with it.
+In this context, the cash-out clause’s meaning refers to a provision allowing the seller to accept a better offer (often unconditional), giving the original buyer a set period to go unconditional or withdraw.

 Title: